I just bought this a week ago, and it’s already the best bench I’ve ever used, and I’ve used it a lot!

 But still, this bench is 125 lbs which definitely defines this bench as a tank.

-You can tell before even opening it up just how solid the AB-5200 actually is.
+You can tell before even opening it up just how solid the

 The other great thing is that the majority of the bench is already put together for you.
 So assembly is quick and easy within 10-20 minutes.

 If you’re worried about Reps’ build quality when it comes to their benches, don’t.